 At Avient, we recognize that a diverse and inclusive culture results in better solutions and innovation, which leads to better products and services for our customers.
 Diversity & Inclusion (D&I) at Avient refers to gender of our global talent pool and U.S. race/ethnicity.

-In addition to bi-annual reviews with the leadership team, Avient has implemented recruiting slate diversity guidelines to expand our talent pipeline, with at least one-third of candidates being diverse.
+In addition to bi-annual reviews with the leadership team, Avient has guidelines to expand the diversity of our talent pipeline.
 Our experience has shown that having a better diversity representation in our candidate pool, increases the possibility for the position to be filled by a diverse candidate.
 Being able to attract and retain diverse talent allows us to expand our reach to a broader market space.

-Our commitment to gender diversity begins at the highest levels of our organization, as evidenced by our “Winning” distinction through the 2020 Women on Boards organization for having 25% female board members, exceeding their goal of 20%.
+Our commitment to diversity begins at the highest levels of our organization, for example having 42% female or diverse board members.

 Initiatives including Avient Mentoring, campus partnerships, and our employee resource groups are vital for progress in our D&I journey.
 In support of this, we stress equality of opportunity for all qualified individuals in accordance with applicable laws, as outlined in our Equal Employment Opportunity Policy and Code of Conduct.
 Decisions on hiring, promotion, development, compensation or advancement are based solely on a person’s qualifications, abilities, experience and performance, except where local law requires us to take actions to increase employment opportunities for a specific group.
 The Avient Ethics Hotline serves as a mechanism for associates to anonymously report any concerns regarding such decisions.